Safe harbor rules for small taxpayers: A simpler way to handle taxes

 This safe harbor election is annual.
 You can use it in some years and skip it in others.

-The small taxpayer safe harbor covers building repairs and improvements
+How does the small taxpayer safe harbor simplify building repair and improvement decisions?

 This IRS safe harbor rule is a game-changer for business owners who own or lease office space.
 Normally, determining whether a building expense is a deductible "repair" or a capitalized "improvement" requires complex analysis.
 The small taxpayer safe harbor skips all of that.